 4) List all the Suppliers to each process under the "S" column.

 5) List the Inputs to the process they provide under the "I" column.
 Add specific requirements needed for each process to occur.
 Often times the customer is also the supplier of the inputs.

-As a GB/BB, set a target to complete this form in one team meeting.
+As a Green Belt or Black Belt, set a target to complete this form in one team meeting.
 It does not need to be perfect after the first attempt.
 It should be shared with others and refined as the customer specifications and input requirements become more refined.
 It should be complete, understood, and accepted before proceeding to the MEASURE phase.

 The figure below shows the linkage of this tool to others used in the DMAIC process.